DennisSchulmeister/esp32-klimper/README.md

 1. `double` calculations are implemented in software as the FPU only supports single-precission `float` values.
 But that should be okay for generic audio DSP.

+1. There are mixed opinions on the Internet about the floating point performance of the ESP32.
+   The documentation says that integer arithmethic is much faster.
+But there are benchmarks that show only little difference.
+And the bit-shift after multiplication/division in fixed-point math makes both use the same number of cycles on average.

+   After implementing this project I must say, I am either bad at writing performant real-time code or the ESP32 has rather weak math performance.
+Probably a little bit of both. :-)

 1. ESP32 supports some very basic SIMD operations.
 But I am not sure if they are actually used by the compiler.
 Need to check this.